-Time charter revenue is recognized as earned on a straight-line basis over the term of the relevant time charter starting from the vessel's delivery to the charterer, except for any offhire period.
+Time charter revenue is recognized as earned on a straight-line basis over the term of the relevant time charter starting from the vessel's delivery to the charterer until the vessel is redelivered to the Company, except for any off-hire period.
 Revenue generated from variable lease payments is recognized in the period when changes in the facts and circumstances on which the variable lease payments are based occur.
 The Company elected to not separate the lease and non-lease components included in the time charter revenue because (i) the pattern of revenue recognition for the lease and non-lease components (included in the daily hire rate) is the same and (ii) the lease component would be classified as an operating lease.
 The daily hire rate represents the hire rate for a bare boat charter as well as the compensation for expenses incurred running the vessel such as crewing expense, repairs, insurance, maintenance and lubes.
 Both the lease and non-lease components are earned by passage of time.
 Under a time charter agreement, vessel operating expenses such as management fees, crew wages, provisions and stores, technical maintenance and insurance expenses and broker's commissions are paid by the vessel owner, whereas voyage expenses such as bunkers, port expenses, agents' fees, and extra war risk insurance are paid by the charterer.
 Vessel operating expenses are expensed as incurred.
-Uncarned revenue represents cash received prior to year-end related to revenue applicable to periods after December 31 of each year.
+Unearned revenue represents cash received prior to year-end related to revenue applicable to periods after December 31 of each year and also amounts resulting from straight-line revenue recognition of charter agreements that provide for varying charter rates.